Living in China, former area resident, business owner struggling amid Coronavirus impacts

 What will you do if the supplies run out?
 Have you thought about leaving?
 Has the American government reached out?

 There are no flights to leave on.
 They are sending people to other cities in China, but all of the airlines have canceled service.
 Right now we are not forced to stay inside, but it’s definitely encouraged.
-When we go out there are health checkpoints everywhere.
+When we go out, there are health checkpoints everywhere.
 I’m not allowed to go outside without a mask.
-We are wearing N95’s masks (designed to filter out 99.9% of viruses and bacteria).
-We have little info from the government other then to stay inside, wash your hands frequently, wear masks and avoid others.”
+We are wearing N95 masks (designed to filter out 99.9 percent of viruses and bacteria).
+We have little info from the government other than to stay inside, wash your hands frequently, wear masks and avoid others.”

 Does the government take your temperature as a precautionary quarantine procedure no matter where you go?